Oracle Licensing in Public Cloud: A Cost Control and Compliance Guide

 From a licensing perspective, this means an architecture could be designed where your application runs in Azure while the Oracle database runs in OCI (taking advantage of OCI’s license efficiency or Oracle-managed services).

 Some Oracle customers choose this hybrid approach to optimize costs.
-For example, they keep the Oracle databases in OCI (where they could use the license-included Oracle Autonomous Database or BYOL with better core utilization) and use Azure for the application tier.
+For example, they keep the Oracle databases in OCI (where they can use the license-included Oracle Autonomous Database or BYOL with improved core utilization) and utilize Azure for the application tier.

 This setup can reduce Oracle license needs while still integrating with Azure services, but it requires careful network planning.
 It’s an option to consider if you are heavily invested in Azure but want to leverage Oracle’s cloud for the database layer.